Close

 Scholarships

-High March is proud to be able to offer three distinct awards, the Del Anderson, the Robert Anderson and the Anderson Family scholarships, in memory of Mr and Mrs Anderson, the grandparents of the current Directors of the School.
+High March is proud to be able to offer four distinct awards, the Del Anderson, the Robert Anderson, the Anderson Family and the Rosemary Chapples scholarships, in memory of Mr and Mrs Anderson, the grandparents of the current Directors of the School, and their daughter, Mrs Rosemary Chapples, mother of the current Directors.

 The Del Anderson Poetry Scholarship is endowed in memory of Mrs Del Anderson whose enduring love of poetry was reflected in her inspirational teaching of the subject for many years at High March.
 The Scholarship is open to High March girls in Year 5, is tenable for one year in Year 6 and is to the value of 100% of the basic school fees for that year.
 It takes place during the Spring term, usually in late January.